 The publishing attorney’s firm operates a public Forms Library at stevendsilverstein.com / forms.
 The library has been crawled by the Internet Archive Wayback Machine on 129 separate occasions between October 11, 2010 and May 3, 2026.
-The Move-Out Clearance Report template is verified as listed by name on the September 22, 2023 capture and on the May 3, 2026 capture.
-The intervening years are documented as continuously available on the public Wayback record.
-Channel architecture is examined at Wire Channel; the keystone executed instance is examined at §1950.5 Form Hub.
+The Move-Out Clearance Report template is verified as listed by name on the September 22, 2023 capture and on the May 3, 2026 capture; the intervening years are documented as continuously available on the public Wayback record.
+The detailed channel architecture is examined at Wire Channel; the keystone executed instance is examined at the §1950.5 Form Hub.

 The .docx file (18,327 bytes; SHA-256 a3ef7c83…) is reachable by HTTPS GET request.
 No firm engagement, no client intake, no fee, no identity verification.
 The publishing attorney has no operational mechanism to know who downloaded the template, when, or for what purpose.
 The downstream use is by definition unsupervised.